BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.38 <a name="version438"></a>
+Bug fix for continious usb powered systems with a sen5x attached.
+System stalls PM measurements after fan cleaning.

 ## version 4.37 <a name="version437"></a>
 Pin swapping of UART1 disabled to be compatible with FTDI pinout.